 Q: When and where will this year’s “Be A HeartStarter!” training event be held?

-The free event will be held on Saturday, April 21st at the Blackham Coliseum.
-Two sessions will be held at 8 a.m. and 10:30 a.m.
+The free event will be held on Saturday, March 23rd at the Blackham Coliseum at 9:00 a.m.
 Each participant will receive an “I’m A Heart Starter” T-shirt and a participation certificate.